jmbotts/github-for-journalists-nicar20/README.md

 * `branch`: Use a branch to isolate development work without affecting other branches, basically means you are creating a new version of the repository.
 * `fork`: A fork is a copy of a repository.
 Forking a repository allows you to freely experiment with changes without affecting the original project.
 * `pull request:` Pull requests let you tell others about changes you've pushed to a repository and the receivers can then decide whether to merge your changes.
-* `merge conflict`: Conflicts happen when the same lines in a file eidted by two people, or if one developer deleted a file while another developer was modifying it.
+* `merge conflict`: Conflicts happen when the same lines in a file edited by two people, or if one developer deleted a file while another developer was modifying it.
 In these cases, Git cannot automatically determine what is correct.

 ## Create a personal Github page?